Robbie Robertson (album): Reception

-Released on October 26, 1987, Robbie Robertson peaked at #35 on the Billboard 200, remaining in the Top 40 for 3 weeks.
-Robbie Robertson produced several hits on the Billboard Mainstream Rock charts, with "Showdown At Big Sky" coming in the highest (#2) and "Sweet Fire Of Love" the second highest (#7).
+Released on October 26, 1987, Robbie Robertson peaked at No. 35 on the Billboard 200, remaining in the Top 40 for 3 weeks.
+Robbie Robertson produced several hits on the Billboard Mainstream Rock charts, with "Showdown at Big Sky" coming in the highest (No. 2) and "Sweet Fire of Love" the second highest (no. 7).
 The album was nominated for a Grammy Award for "Best Rock / Vocal Album".
 Robbie Robertson was certified gold in the United States in 1991.

-Robbie Robertson was critically well-received at the time of its release, placing at #13 in the annual Pazz & Jop Critics Poll published in The Village Voice.
-The album was listed in the Top Ten Albums Of The Year by several of the critics in Billboard magazine's 1987 "The Critics' Choice" end of the year feature, and in February 1988, the album was listed in Stereo Review magazine's "Best Recordings of The Month" feature.
-In 1989, the album was listed as #77 in Rolling Stones "100 Best Albums of the Eighties."
+Robbie Robertson was critically well-received at the time of its release, placing at No. 13 in the annual Pazz & Jop Critics Poll published in The Village Voice.
+The album was listed in the Top Ten Albums of the Year by several of the critics in Billboard magazine's 1987 "The Critics' Choice" end-of-the-year feature, and in February 1988, the album was listed in Stereo Review magazine's "Best Recordings of The Month" feature.
+In 1989, the album was listed as No. 77 in Rolling Stones "100 Best Albums of the Eighties".

 The album did receive negative criticism as well, with Greil Marcus later deriding it as "draped in curtains of overproduction" with "themes so elaborated and vocals so disguised it was hard to discern an actual human being behind any of it."
-Robert Christgau wrote that it "took some guts for such an unrepentant Americana-monger [like Robertson] to risk Anglophobe wrath" by collaborating with Lanois and Bono, but he was very disappointed with the results and graded the album with a C+.
+Robert Christgau wrote that it "took some guts for such an unrepentant Americana-monger [like Robertson] to risk Anglophobe wrath" by collaborating with Gabriel and Bono, but he was very disappointed with the results and graded the album with a C+.

 Barney Hoskyns dismissed it as sounding "bloated and grandiose," with Robertson "overreaching himself and getting lost in flights of airy verbosity."
 Elvis Costello, a lifelong fan of The Band, said he "didn't like it at all," and that "it was like [Robertson] decided to make a Peter Gabriel album, whereas his songwriting was much more interesting and enigmatic when he was working on that smaller scale.
 It's almost like the best songs on the record are the ones that operate on that scale but have then been artificially inflated with steroids to become this widescreen Peter Gabriel music."

 Songwriting

 "Broken Arrow"

+Robbie Robertson's version reached number 29 on the RPM CanCon charts in 1988.

 Rod Stewart recorded a version of "Broken Arrow" in 1991 for his album Vagabond Heart.
 Stewart's version of the song was released as a single on August 26, 1991, with an accompanying music video, reaching number 20 on the US Billboard Hot 100 chart and number two in Canada.

 "Broken Arrow" was also performed live by the Grateful Dead from 1993 to 1995 with Phil Lesh on vocals.
 Grateful Dead spinoff groups The Dead, Phil Lesh and Friends, and The Other Ones have also performed the song, each time with Lesh on vocals.

 This ballad is not to be confused either with Chuck Berry's 1959 single or Buffalo Springfield's 1967 song of the same name, written by Neil Young.